 What happens next?

-After the closing date, a group of professional composers and artists will review all of the submissions received on behalf of Music for Youth and Sound and Music.
+Now that submissions have closed, a group of professional composers and artists will review all of the submissions received on behalf of Music for Youth and Sound and Music.
 They will choose six pieces to be performed across Music for Youth’s five-day National Festival in Birmingham this July 2017.
 Performance stages include Symphony Hall, Town Hall and the CBSO Centre.
 The six pieces will be programmed as part of the main festival programme, which attracts 10,000 young musicians from all over the UK.

 Whilst we are of course looking for innovation and excellence, we are also keen to present a variety of music and will aim to offer opportunities to musicians representing a range of musical backgrounds and ages.

 Applications have now closed.

 Music for Youth will contact all programmed applicants by Friday 5 May 2017.